teng2015/vue-ui-kit/README.md

-# vue-starter-kit
+# Vue-UI-Kit

 A boilerplate using Vue.js, Gulp, Sass and Browserify, with a bunch of bulit-in tools and components that make your life easier.

 ## Getting Started

-To get you started you can simply clone the vue-starter-kit repository and install the dependencies:
+To get you started you can simply clone the vue-ui-kit repository and install the dependencies:

-### Clone vue-starter-kit
+### Clone vue-ui-kit

 Clone the angular-seed repository using git:

-    git clone --depth=1 https://github.com/panteng/vue-starter-kit.git <your-project-name>
+    git clone --depth=1 https://github.com/panteng/vue-ui-kit.git <your-project-name>

 ### Install Dependencies